outlier-org/outlier-aws-infrastructure/README.md

   - ✅ CodePipeline (App CI/CD)
   - ✅ S3 Buckets for Application (App Blob Storage)
   - ✅ Application IAM Users, Roles, and Policies
+  - ✅ Route53 A Record - "api.nightly.savvasoutlier.com"
+    - We are ONLY managing this one record and NO other Route53 infrastructure in this project.
+    - Why?
+Because of how tightly coupled the A record and the ALB are, it made the most sense to me to keep them managed in the same place. -Dobson

 #### Which Outlier AWS Resources are NOT ❌ managed by this project?
 - Any non-core application resources.